 Atlas for the Beginning of the Anthropocene

 If God is now green and Adam were to be evicted from paradise again, then his punishment would not be to convert wilderness into farms but farms back into wilderness.
 Eve, renowned for her scientific curiosity, would lead the way.
 And so it is — as E.O.
-Wilson wrote at the dawn of the 21st century — the preservation and reconstruction of wilderness has become a 'universal moral imperative'.1 More recently Wilson has called for half the earth to be set aside for biodiversity and he's probably right.2 In this study however we have worked with the target of 17% terrestrial protected area as set by the United Nations Convention on Biological Diversity world's biological hotspots.
+Wilson wrote at the dawn of the 21st century — the preservation and reconstruction of wilderness has become a 'universal moral imperative'.1 More recently Wilson has called for half the earth to be set aside for biodiversity and he's probably right.2 In this study however we have worked with the target of 17% terrestrial protected area as set by the United Nations Convention on Biological Diversity world's biological hotspots and focused on the world's biological hotspots.

 This study has found that as we approach the 2020 deadline for achieving 17% (global) protected area there are significant shortfalls from this target in 21 of the world's hotspots.
 Furthermore, when we applied the 17% target to the ecoregions in the hotspots we conclude that there are significant shortfalls in 221 of the 383 ecoregions they comprise.
 Additionally, in an effort to put urbanization and biodiversity together in the same study, we conclude that almost all the cities in the world's hotspots (383 out of 422) are sprawling into remnant habitat, on fatal collision courses with endangered species.
 Most importantly we have also found little evidence of urban design and land use planning which makes spatial commitments to avoiding this calamity.